In conversation with Boris Richter

 In conversation with Dr. Ruggero Capperucci

-Lis Blume (NWN) and Dr. Ruggero Capperucci (University of Oldenburg) during an interview in Oldenburg. ©NWN
+Lis Blume (NWN) and Dr. Ruggero Capperucci (University of Oldenburg) during the interview in Oldenburg. ©NWN

-We cannot achieve an energy turnaround without skilled workers
+We cannot achieve an energy transition without skilled workers

 The successful development of a hydrogen economy requires comprehensive education and training in many sectors.
-This is because the conversion to hydrogen technologies is accompanied by numerous changes in production processes, in energy or even in vehicle use.
-The NWN therefore now summarizes current qualification offers and provides an overview of the most important offers in Lower Saxony.
+This is because the switch to hydrogen technologies is accompanied by numerous changes in production processes, energy and vehicle use.
+The NWN therefore summarizes current qualification offers and provides an overview of the most important offers in Lower Saxony.

-Lis Blume, responsible for communications at the NWN, therefore talked to Dr. Ruggero Capperucci, contact person for the advanced training course "Hydrogen for Experts and Managers" at the Carl von Ossietzky University Oldenburg, Leibniz University Hannover and Fraunhofer Institute for Wind Energy Systems IWES.
+Lis Blume, responsible for communications at the NWN, therefore spoke to Dr. Ruggero Capperucci, contact person for the "Hydrogen for specialists and managers" training course at Carl von Ossietzky University Oldenburg, Leibniz University Hannover and the Fraunhofer Institute for Wind Energy Systems IWES.

 Mr. Capperucci, are our skilled workers well prepared for the energy transition?

-RC: Dear Ms. Blume, I'm afraid I have to give you a clear answer: No. There is currently a serious shortage of hydrogen specialists in Germany.
-An estimate by the German Hydrogen and Fuel Cell Association (DWV) suggests that 70,000 new hydrogen cycle specialists will need to be trained by 2030 - and that's before recent international events have given a decisive boost to energy independence and the green turnaround at national and EU level.
+RC: Dear Ms. Blume, unfortunately I have to give you a clear answer: No. There is currently a serious shortage of hydrogen specialists in Germany.
+An estimate by the German Hydrogen and Fuel Cell Association (DWV) assumes that 70,000 new specialists will need to be trained for the hydrogen cycle by 2030 - and that's before the latest international events have given a decisive boost to energy independence and the green transition at national and EU level.

-Hydrogen as an important building block in the energy supply has been a topic every now and then in the past decades, starting in the eighties.
+Hydrogen as an important building block in the energy supply has been a recurring topic in recent decades, starting in the 1980s.
 The topic itself is not new - but why is there still a lack of expertise in dealing with the gas?

 RC: Green hydrogen will develop its market potential in various sectors over the next ten years.
 The technology for using hydrogen for energy purposes has been well known for decades.
-Nevertheless, its large-scale application requires a rethink and adaptation of the entire economic and industrial system at various levels.
-The energy turnaround with hydrogen as the central "bridge" for coupling different sectors entails a multitude of technological, but also legal, economic, operational challenges.
-Last but not least, politics and administration are also called upon to initiate and accompany the conversion.
+Nevertheless, its large-scale application requires a rethink and an adaptation of the entire economic and industrial system at various levels.
+The energy transition with hydrogen as a central "bridge" for the coupling of different sectors brings with it a multitude of technological, but also legal, economic and operational challenges.
+Last but not least, politics and administration are also required to initiate and support the transition.

 Waste_heat_pipes_cut_fotolia_©Aleksey-Stemmer